 This could be a daily warmup.
 To add complexity, we begin at the end and ask students to come up with multiple paths that could have led us there.

 For example, write a big “17” on the board and ask your students “Come up with ten, no twenty, no fifty ways we could get to 17?”

 - 20 – 3

-These are great staring points, but include some constraints, and kids will begin exploring even more creative ways to arrive at 17:
+These are great starting points but include some constraints to force students to explore even more creative ways to arrive at 17:

 There are literally an infinite number of ways to arrive at this one number, and this task encourages students to use their different math tools.
 Start each day with a new number.
 Try fractions, decimals, and negative numbers.